"...she is inevitably upstaged by the soprano glamour of Shelley Jackson's Mary Crawford."

 Rick Perdian, Seen and Heard International

 Winner of the second prize at the 2017 Maria Callas International Grand Prix, American soprano Shelley Jackson is quickly establishing herself as a rising star on the international opera stage.
-This season she sings the title role in Tosca in her debut at Malmo Opera.
+Last season she sang the title role in Tosca in her debut at Malmo Opera.

 Shelley is a recent graduate of the International Opera Studio at the Opernhaus Zürich, where she made role debuts as Musetta in a new production of La bohème and Micaëla in Carmen.
 An additional highlight included the role of Song-Lian in the world premiere production of Rote Laterne by Christian Jost.
 She holds an undergraduate degree from the Peabody Conservatory of the Johns Hopkins University in Vocal Performance, a Masters in Opera from the Temple University Boyer College of Music, and a performance certificate from the Academy of Vocal Arts.
 In addition, she spent two years of vocal study and role preparation with Mirella Freni at Centro Universale di Bel Canto (CUBEC) in Modena, Italy.

 This biography is for information only and should not be reproduced.